History

 Medieval and Modern History BA (Hons)

-Kristian Bolt - History teacher (Assistant Head)
+Kristen Bolt - History teacher (Assistant Head)

 BA (Hons) History

-David Lennon – History teacher (Head of Year)
+David Lennon – History teacher (Assistant Head)

 BA (Hons) History